-Louis van Gaal is soon set to return from the World Cup after a third-place playoff against Brazil but United has already made waves in the transfer window.
-Luke Shaw arrived from Southampton for 30 million pounds and will ideally fill the left back role for at least a decade.
-A day earlier, Ander Herrera signed from Athletic Bilbao and will be charged with bringing energy and a creative spark to the center of midfield.
+Louis van Gaal is soon set to return from the World Cup after a third-place playoff against Brazil but United have already made waves in the transfer window.
+Luke Shaw arrived from Southampton for £30 million and will ideally fill the left-back role for at least a decade.
+A day earlier, Ander Herrera signed from Athletic Bilbao and will be charged with bringing energy and a creative spark to the centre of midfield.

 Fans will be hoping it is just the start for United.
-In truth it will have to be.
-The club still needs at least one central defender to compensate for the loss of Rio Ferdinand and Nemanja Vidic, and some competition for Rafael at right back would not go amiss.
+In truth it will have to be; the club still need at least one central defender to compensate for the loss of Rio Ferdinand and Nemanja Vidic, and some competition for Rafael at right-back would not go amiss.

 But it is finding the next superstar to don the No.7 shirt which will fill fans with most excitement.
 The most recent incumbents, it is fair to say, have not captured the imagination.
 Michael Owen was the surprising choice to take ownership when Ronaldo left for Real Madrid five years ago, before Antonio Valencia took it on for a season only to give it up ahead of the 2013-14 campaign.

 United's struggles in last summer's transfer market are well known, and the No.7 remained unused for the first half of the season.
 Juan Mata was expected to take inherit it when he signed in January, but he took the No.8.